Basics of Forex - Basics Tutorials for Beginners

 What is Leverage? - Basics of Forex Trading

-Forex Margin is the specific amount of money that a trader is required to put aside in order to continue holding an open leveraged trade.
-Margin also can be explained as the deposit a trader is required to keep so as to maintain his open positions.
-This margin is a percent of account equity that has to be set aside and allocated as a margin deposit for the open positions that are held by a forex currency trader.
+Forex Margin is the specific amount of money that a forex trader is required to put aside in order to continue holding an open leveraged trade.
+Margin also can be explained as the deposit that a fx trader is required to keep so as to maintain this open trade positions.
+This margin is a percent of account equity that has to be set aside and allocated as a margin deposit for the open trade positions that are held by a forex currency trader.